CapsCode-Website/blogfiles/reactjs/how-to-hide-reactjs-code/index.md

 ## 1.Introduction <a name="introduction"></a>

-I am sure you have developed a ReactJS application using create-react-app or your own webpack configuration and also deployed it in some hosting platform like Netlify, Vercel, Heroku, Azure, AWS etc.
+I am assuming that you have developed a `ReactJS` application using `create-react-app` (CLI tool for setting up a boilerplate setup to make React apps.)or your own `webpack` configuration and also deployed it in some hosting platform like Netlify, Vercel, Heroku, Azure, AWS etc.
 But have you ever opened your website and in developers tool of your browser, have you ever checked the source tab of it.
 If not!
-Please go and check and see whether your ReactJS codes are visible to public or not like below.
+Please go to your website and check whether your `ReactJS` codes are visible to public or not like below.

 ![codeinbrowser](https://raw.githubusercontent.com/CapsCode-Website/blogfiles/master/reactjs/how-to-hide-reactjs-code/1.JPG?raw=true)

-If you have your code visible like this, then you are in correct place of this Planet to hide your react codes.
+If you have your code visible like this, then you are in the correct place in this Planet to hide your `ReactJS` codes.
-By the end of this blog post I will show you what are the different ways to hide the reactjs codes in production environment and their advantages/ disadvantages.
+By the end of this blog post I will show you what are the different possible ways to hide the `ReactJS` codes in production environment and their advantages/ disadvantages.

-If you know how to hide the react codes, then also you can have a glance on the other ways of doing so and let me know in the comment whether you are knowing that or not.
+If you already know how to hide the `ReactJS` codes what I would recommend you to have a glance at this blog and the other posible ways and let me know in the comment whether you are knowing that or not.

-## 2.What makes your source code visible in the browser <a name="map-file-in-reactjs"></a>
+## 2.What makes your `ReactJS` source code visible in the browser <a name="map-file-in-reactjs"></a>

 ---